 Our firm’s Rails-to-Trails team has nearly 20 years of experience asserting property rights of landowners in litigation across the country involving land adjacent to an active railroad.
 In addition to our Rails-to-Trails team members, our bench is deep with seasoned lawyers who possess decades of experience in land-related and easement issues that can be drawn upon when warranted.
 The bottom line is, we ensure each and every one of our clients receive the attention and full and fair compensation that is due.

 Our attorneys bring Rails-to-Trails cases against the federal government in the United States Court of Federal Claims in Washington, D.C., pursuant to the "Just Compensation" Clause of the 5th Amendment of the United States Constitution.
 The purpose of these lawsuits is to obtain money for landowners from the federal government, as compensation for land that was taken by the federal government.
-Specifically, those who own land adjoining a railroad that has been authorized by the federal government to be converted to a trail, often have a claim for just compensation for the taking of their land.
-We have been very successful in proving landowners' claims, as the listing of cases below shows.
+Specifically, those who own land adjoining a railroad that the federal government has authorized be converted to a trail, often have a claim for just compensation for the taking of their land.
+Our job is to enforce our clients’ Constitutional rights.

-For more information about our Rails-to-Trails practice, contact J. Robert Sears at 314.231.2925 or call our property rights hotline at 888.235.6193.
+For more information about our Rails-to-Trails practice or to discuss a pending or prospective Rails-to-Trails claim, contact J. Robert Sears at 314.345.5000 or call our property rights hotline at 888.235.6193.

 11.28.2018 | J. Robert Sears Serves on Panel at Court of Federal Claims Judicial Conference